Atlas Shrugged: Film

+Early attempts

 A film adaptation of Atlas Shrugged was in "development hell" for nearly 40 years.
 In 1972, Albert S. Ruddy approached Rand to produce a cinematic adaptation.
 Rand insisted on having final script approval, which Ruddy refused to give her, thus preventing a deal.
 In 1978, Henry and Michael Jaffe negotiated a deal for an eight-hour Atlas Shrugged television miniseries on NBC.
 Screenwriter Stirling Silliphant wrote the adaptation and obtained approval from Rand on the final script.
 When Fred Silverman became president of NBC in 1979, the project was scrapped.

 Rand, a former Hollywood screenwriter herself, began writing her own screenplay, but died in 1982 with only one-third of it finished.
 Her heir, Leonard Peikoff, sold an option to Michael Jaffe and Ed Snider.
 Peikoff would not approve the script they wrote, and the deal fell through.
 In 1992, investor John Aglialoro paid Peikoff over $1 million for an option with full creative control.
 Two new scripts – one by screenwriter Benedict Fitzgerald and another by Peikoff's wife, Cynthia Peikoff – were deemed inadequate, and Aglialoro refunded early investors in the project.

-In 1999, under Aglialoro's sponsorship, Ruddy negotiated a deal with Turner Network Television (TNT) for a four-hour miniseries, but the project was killed after TNT merged with AOL Time Warner.
+In 1999, under Aglialoro's sponsorship, Ruddy negotiated a deal with Turner Network Television (TNT) for a four-hour miniseries; however, the project was killed after TNT merged with AOL Time Warner.
 After the TNT deal fell through, Howard and Karen Baldwin obtained the rights while running Philip Anschutz's Crusader Entertainment.
 The Baldwins left Crusader to form Baldwin Entertainment Group in 2004 and took the rights to Atlas Shrugged with them.
 Michael Burns of Lions Gate Entertainment approached the Baldwins to fund and distribute Atlas Shrugged.
-A draft screenplay was written by James V. Hart and rewritten by Randall Wallace, but was never produced.
+Although it was ultimately never produced, a draft screenplay was written by James V. Hart, and then rewritten by Randall Wallace.

-In 2015, the New York Times reported that Ruddy had come to an agreement with Aglialoro to make a new version of Atlas Shrugged.

-On November 17, 2022, producer Jeremy Boreing announced that conservative media company The Daily Wire optioned the rights to Atlas Shrugged.
-The company plans to create a series based on the novel for the DailyWire+ video on demand service, in cooperation with the Bonfire Legend movie studio and Aglialoro's Atlas Distribution Company.
+2011–2014 trilogy

+Atlas Shrugged was made into a film trilogy, released between 2011 and 2014 to negative reviews.